Estimated reading time: 16 minutes

 Life sounds grand for him, but money isn’t everything, and fame isn’t everything.

 Loving yourself, God, and his family, take the front seat in his life.
-He can’t be everything his fans want him to be without that love.

 That’s not to say that the wealthy don’t educate their children about money; however, there’s a slight difference.

-Growing up in a luxury home where you don’t have to share a bedroom with a sibling and parents don’t argue about money is either a blessing or a financial disaster in the making.
+Growing up in a luxury home where you don’t have to share a bedroom with a sibling and your parents don’t argue about money is either a blessing or a financial disaster in the making.